Simon Phippsis creating digital rights interventions

 Post Alerts: I'll send you a link and TL;DR summary of the article as soon as it's posted.
 Most months I write between one and four "major posts" (which includes FLOSS Weekly appearances and conference talks).
 I'll also post non-public summaries when I intervene at meetings and events.

 Print Posts: In addition to Supporter benefits, I'll also send you the text of each article that is published in print or non-public publications where that's allowed (you will most likely get my pre-edit final draft).
 I may ask you for input on early drafts as well.

-I write, speak, comment and tweet on open source and digital freedom in the meshed society.
-I would value support so I can freely write Meshed "Explainers", co-host FLOSS Weekly, write for OpenSource.Org, OpenSource.Com, and volunteer at the Open Source Initiative, the Open Rights Group and The Document Foundation.
+I'm an older, hands-on activist who volunteers, writes, speaks, comments and tweets on open source and digital freedom in the meshed society.
+I would value support so I can freely write Meshed "Explainers", co-host FLOSS Weekly, write for OpenSource.Org, OpenSource.Com, and volunteer at the Open Source Initiative, the Open Rights Group, the CONSUL Foundation and The Document Foundation.

-- free me to devote more time to OSI, ORG, TDF and others
+- free me to devote more time to Consul, OSI, ORG, TDF and others;

 - enable me to travel to attend events like FOSDEM to provide an independent eye and voice that's not controlled by the big corporate contributors;

 - comment freely on political and corporate moves that affect open source, digital rights and free culture.